Learning Methods: Approach and Methodology

 Practical & Timely Action

 Participants will be helped to improve parish life and health as they develop the habit of practical and timely action.
 There are three primary methods used:

 2) Tools and methods every workshop week - You will return to the parish with practical and useful tools, skills, and methods that you can make use of quickly.

 3) Many interventions - The assumption of the program is that parish leaders make many interventions every few months in the hope of improving parish life and increasing health.
 That just happens as part of parish life.
 Participation in the program will offer you a way to focus those actions in a more effective and efficient manner.

 We are working at both short term improvement in parish health and long term transformation.

-Shaping the Parish offers an in-depth, experiential approach to transforming leaders and parishes.
-Experiential education requires two key elements: First, that participants actually do something; they have an experience.
+Shaping the Parish is an intensive program of learning from your experience.
+There is a weekly, and sometimes daily, routine of reflection, sharing, feedback and coaching.
+That takes place in the period between three week long workshops.
+There are two key elements: First, that participants actually do something; they take action.
 Second, they have an opportunity to reflect on and learn from that experience.
 What was tried?
 What was that like?
 What worked, what didn’t?
 What might you do differently in the future?
 What did you learn about yourself, the parish, change dynamics?

 In the workshop time there will be exercises, role plays and group work that we will learn from in a disciplined reflection process.
 The “here and now” experience will be used to learn about our impact on others and our own awareness and self management.
 We’ll also learn about how to work more effectively in and with teams.

 Our experience in designing and implementing parish initiatives will be reflected upon and learned from in a process of self, peer, and trainer/facilitator critique.